 “You have to go to the Grand Palace and see all of the buildings, temples, the Emerald Buddha, and the amazing architecture.”
 It’s a must- see in Bangkok, so make sure you make room for it in your itinerary.

-The Grand Palace is huge complex of stunning buildings, the residence of the King of Siam, dozens of temples, courtyards, throne halls and other things to explore.
+The Grand Palace is a huge complex of stunning buildings, the residence of the King of Siam, dozens of temples, courtyards, throne halls, and other things to explore.
 It’s massive!
 To give you an idea, you can check out this really helpful map of the Grand Palace.
 Our volunteers recommend seeing these attractions inside, but you really can’t go wrong because everything in the Grand Palace is pretty stunning.